hurricanemark/MusicWebPlayer/README.md

 Create a C# Windows Form Desktop application using Visual Studio 2022 with .NET 8.0 framework.
 1. Create a windows form
-2. Create an Album class
+2. Create an Albums class, and a Tracks class
-3. Create an Album Data Access Object class
+3. Create an Albums Data Access Object class, and a Tracks DAO class
+4. Build with Nuget extension System.Windows.SQLite

 ![FrontendApp](media/DesktopApp.png)